 The Maghs (Mugs), or Kiungthas, that is, "Children of the River," who form the bulk of the Arrakan population, have been long converted to Buddhism, and speak a rude Burmese dialect.
-They call themselves Miam-ma, that is, Burmese, and are distinguished by their frank and manly qualities from their Bengali neighbours.
-Most of them are cultivators, and still clear the land by the primitive method of firing the jungle.
-Many are also engaged in trade, and these, like their Chakma kindred of Chittagong, are being gradually Hinduised.
+They call themselves Miam-ma, that is, Burmese, and are distinguished by their frank and manly qualities from their Bengali neighpermanent bondage.
+They are skilled agriculturists, and maintain active relations with the people of the plains.
+Far less civilised are their eastern neighbours, the Khyengs (Khyen, Ching), who dwell chiefly on the southern slopes of the Arrakanyoma.
+They speak a distinct Burmese dialect, and worship trees, springs, and especially the storm-god, although in the towns many conform to Buddhist rites.
+Traces of matriarchal usages still survive.
+Thus the husband dwells in the father-in-law's house till the birth of one or two children, and the expressed will of either party is all that is needed for a dissolution of the union.